Steve6546/Wallpapers/docs/modules/usage/how-to/gui-mode.md

 #### GitLab Token Setup

-OpenHands automatically exports a `GITLAB_TOKEN` to the shell environment if provided:
+AZM AI automatically exports a `GITLAB_TOKEN` to the shell environment if provided:

 <details>
   <summary>Setting Up a GitLab Token</summary>